samforwill/District-Insights/README.md

 ## Results
 **PVI**: It turned out that only modeling on the demographic features of a congressional district proved remarkably accurate in predicting its partisan lean, PVI.
 Without considering ground game tactics like GOTV efforts, percent eligible voters registered, etc. it turns out that demographics alone can account within ±4.365 points for previous voting behavior in the past 2 presidential cycles (which PVI is a measure of). <br />

-**2022 Results**: However, demographics were far less predictive of midterm voter behavior only coming withing ±10.8 points of predicted margins in the 2022 congressional matchups. <br />
+**2022 Results**: However, demographics were far less predictive of midterm voter behavior only coming within ±10.8 points of predicted margins in the 2022 congressional matchups. <br />

 But despite the mediocre performance of my model for predicting midterm voter behavior, my overall goal was to find insights into the most important demographic features that were influential in 2022.
 On that metric, the features my model identified as most influential should speak to and help identify overall midterm trends.

 Let's take a look at some of these features: